jarrodmillman/pose-stats/description.md

 in software engineering, ranging from professional level to course projects from Master's or PhD courses.
 One of the successes of `CRAN` is that it broadly facilitates distribution of packages, although there is little oversight of how these packages are related.
-Certain subcommunities, such as tidy-verse \cite{wickham2019welcome} and Bioconductor \cite{gentleman2004bioconductor}, do have governance models and guidelines on how packages should relate to one another, are released, and assure that standards are followed.
+Certain subcommunities, such as tidy-verse \cite{wickham2019welcome} and Bioconductor \cite{gentleman2004bioconductor}, provide additional structure and guidance to contributors and users in the form of governance models, developer guidelines, testing infrastructure, and release management.

 In contrast to `R`, the statistical software environment in Python is most recognizable as larger foundational data-structure and algorithmic libraries such as `numpy` \cite{harris2020array}, `scipy` \cite{virtanen2020scipy}, `pandas` \cite{mckinney-proc-scipy-2010},